 In my testing I still ran into an issue.
 It might be because of how I do my php5-fpm/nginx configs or something weird, but I don't believe so...Steps I took:

 - clone fresh AtoM install - git clone email@example.com:atom -b dev/issue-8747-cached-config-php test

 - setup permissions / nginx config / etc

 - in the web installer, enter an invalid username (e.g. 'root2') when it gets to the form to fill in database credentials

 - the page will refresh with the correct error expected ('root2' invalid username)

 - hit next

 At this point I kept running into a generic 'permission denied' error page.

-#4 Updated by Jesús García Crespo about 5 years ago
+#4 Updated by Jesús García Crespo over 6 years ago

 - Status changed from Code Review to Feedback